dominicbeesley/blitter-65xx-code/doc/bltutil_readme.md

 With this option each ROM can be configured to be run at 2MHz - some ROMs contain speed-sensitive hardware access code which can only run at 2MHz

-Ranges of ROMs can be made slow i.e.:
+Ranges and lists of ROMs can be made slow i.e.:

         *CON.
 R0-8,10